-Your graduate education will include many challenging and rewarding educational experiences and opportunities.
-You will receive state-of-the-art instruction, supervision and professional training from our outstanding faculty.
-You can count on our devoted staff to provide timely answers to your questions and valuable assistance in navigating the regulations that govern the graduate program.
-In turn, you will be asked to devote the time and energy necessary to be successful, and to fulfill your academic promise by embracing the pedagogical challenges and opportunities to be found inside and outside the classroom.
+This is an important milestone in your educational journey and career that will bring many rewarding and challenging experiences.
+In your program, you will receive state-of-the-art instruction, supervision, and professional training from our exceptional faculty.
+In turn, you will be asked to devote the time and energy necessary to be successful, and to fulfill your academic promise by embracing the pedagogical challenges and opportunities found inside and outside of the classroom.
 You will also be asked to represent the department on and off campus responsibly and professionally, with a spirit of collegiality and cooperation.

-We invite our graduate students to participate in and to contribute to the intellectual atmosphere in the department.
-Hence, we encourage you to join our department's clubs and organizations, attend scheduled department social events and scholarly presentations, and initiate activities that you and other members of our community will find rewarding.
+We also invite you to participate in, and contribute to, the intellectual atmosphere in the department by joining our clubs and organizations, attending scheduled department social events and scholarly presentations, and initiating activities that you and other members of our community will find rewarding.